-- Mental Health Support: Through our mobile app Mind Connect Students will have immediate access to bespoke, mental health support information and helplines whenever they need in times of difficulties. - General Wellbeing Support: Confidential support is provided to help students to make most of their studies, also one to one wellbeing support sessions are provided for personal circumstances which affect studies. - External Support: Liaising with external organisations on the students' behalf, such as Student Finance England for direction with Student Disability Allowance & Child Care Allowance. - Disability Support: Working with students who have a registered disability to ensure reasonable adjustments and appropriate support is provided throughout their studies.
+- Mental Health Support: Students will have access to bespoke, mental health support information and helplines whenever they need in times of difficulties. - General Wellbeing Support: Confidential support is provided to help students to make most of their studies, also one to one wellbeing support sessions are provided for personal circumstances which affect studies. - External Support: Liaising with external organisations on the students' behalf, such as Student Finance England for direction with Student Disability Allowance & Child Care Allowance. - Disability Support: Working with students who have a registered disability to ensure reasonable adjustments and appropriate support is provided throughout their studies.